Papoose (rapper): Personal life

-He is the cousin of multi-platinum producer Pi'erre Bourne.
+He is the cousin of the record producer Pi'erre Bourne.

-Papoose has two children with ex-girlfriend Yvetta Lashley, Dejanae Mackie, born November 1996, and Shamele Mackie, born April 1999.
+Papoose has two children with ex-girlfriend Yvetta Lashley.
+Dejanae Mackie, born November 1996, and Shamele Mackie, born April 1999.
 He also has a daughter, Destiny, born September 2000.

 On May 12, 2008, he exchanged wedding vows with rapper Remy Ma over the phone while she was incarcerated.Rodriguez, Jayson.
 (March 28, 2008) Papoose And Remy To Marry Next Month – In Prison – News Story | Music, Celebrity, Artist News | MTV News.
 Mtv.com.
 Retrieved on 2013-02-26.
 In February 2016, they officially married in a formal ceremony, which was featured in the season finale of Love & Hip Hop: New York's sixth season.
 She gave birth to the couple's first child together, Reminisce Mackenzie, on December 14, 2018.

+On May 22, 2025, Papoose filed for divorce in New York, citing irreconcilable differences.
+In the filing, he accused Remy Ma of engaging in multiple extramarital affairs.
+Among those named was battle rapper Eazy The Block Captain, as well as an unidentified woman allegedly met during Remy Ma's incarceration.The breakup has garnered significant media attention due to the couple's previously publicized relationship and subsequent accusations exchanged between the two.

+After his relationship with Remy Ma he got into a relationship with female professional boxer Claressa Shields.